I ate the last piece of our Christmas cake today. Christmas is now definitively over. If there was ever any doubt of that.

 And this is us; Frances, me, and our two young adults, who don’t normally like to be photographed, and who have never appeared here before:

-This post was written in the new year, but read in the old, and accordingly backdated.
+This post was written in the new year, but the book was read in the old, and accordingly backdated.

 This is a strong as it was ten years ago when I first read it, but still has the same narrative flaw.
 That’s not surprising, but the flaw in the universe-hopping detail is so jarring that I read it half-hoping to pick up on something that I had missed the last time.